prateekgantayat/data_for_model/README.md

+# Hydrology modules used for region 2
+Surface water routing, Rapid drainage, Slow lake drainage
+NOTE: Lake refreezing module was not used for region 2
 # Data used for region2
 Input data used for running the hydrology model
 This data is for region 2 for the year 2019